Layr-Labs/eigenlayer-contracts/docs/README.md

 These contracts work together to enable native ETH restaking:
 * Users deploy `EigenPods` via the `EigenPodManager`, which contain beacon chain state proof logic used to verify a validator's withdrawal credentials, balance, and exit.
 An `EigenPod's` main role is to serve as the withdrawal address for one or more of a user's validators.
-* The `EigenPodManager` handles `EigenPod` creation, validator withdrawal, and accounting+interactions between users with restaked native ETH and the `DelegationManager`.
+* The `EigenPodManager` handles `EigenPod` creation and accounting+interactions between users with restaked native ETH and the `DelegationManager`.
-* The `DelayedWithdrawalRouter` imposes a 7-day delay on completing withdrawals from an `EigenPod`.
-This is primarily to add a stopgap against a hack being able to instantly withdraw funds.
+* The `DelayedWithdrawalRouter` imposes a 7-day delay on completing certain withdrawals from an `EigenPod`.
+This is primarily to add a stopgap against a hack being able to instantly withdraw funds (note that most withdrawals are processed via the `DelegationManager`, not the `DelayedWithdrawalRouter`).
 * The `EigenLayerBeaconOracle` provides beacon chain block roots for use in various proofs.
 The oracle is supplied by Succinct's Telepathy protocol ([docs link](https://docs.telepathy.xyz/)).

 See full documentation in [`/core/EigenPodManager.md`](./core/EigenPodManager.md).